felipe-de-castro/DataJobPostingGlassdoor/README.md

 - Scrapping information from Job description column

-Some of the questions to asnwer:
+Some of the questions to answers:
 - Which industries have the highest number of job postings?
 - What is the distribution of job postings by location?

 ![Map](/image/map_plot.png "Job Posting per State")

+The most jobs posting are in California with 165 positions, followed by Virginia and Massachusetts.
+The least jobs posting are in Louisiana, Mississippi and Kansas.

 - What is the average salary for different job titles?
 - Which skills are most commonly required in job postings?